Analyst40/analyst40/project4/README.md

-# Project 4: Data Visualization & Statistics
+# Project 4: SQL Data Analysis

 - [Embed link(s) to your course reflections for this section of the curriculum]
 - [Describe your project briefly here]